martinvuyk/modular-open-code-review/README.md

 ```

 `model_override` bypasses the fallback chain and loads that single model as `float32` safetensors (no GGUF/`--weight-path`), so only use it for models that fit your runner as `float32`, or on a larger runner.
 For a stronger quantized model, prefer editing the chain in [`config/models.cpu.json`](config/models.cpu.json) or setting `allow_gated_models: true`.

+## Default Qwen2.5 CPU models

+On GitHub-hosted **CPU** runners with Modular MAX **26.4**, the practical local defaults are small **Qwen2.5 Instruct** checkpoints in **safetensors `float32`**:

+1. `Qwen/Qwen2.5-1.5B-Instruct`
+2. `Qwen/Qwen2.5-0.5B-Instruct` (fallback if 1.5B does not fit)

+These are ungated (Apache 2.0) and fit ~16 GB runners.
+They are **not** strong code-review agents: tool use is unreliable, multi-step OCR loops often stall, and review quality is limited compared with larger or hosted models.

+**Why these sizes.** MAX 26.4 on CPU rejects GGUF/`q4_k` at startup (`quantization_encoding of 'q4_k' not supported`).
+A 7B `float32` model needs ~28 GB and OOMs on typical hosted runners.
+Until Modular ships better CPU encodings (or larger runners / `llm_url`), the chain stays on 0.5B–1.5B.

+**Tool-calling proxy.** OCR expects OpenAI-style `tool_calls`.
+Qwen2.5 on local MAX usually emits Hermes-style `<tool_call>…</tool_call>` (or plain text) instead.
+When the served model ID matches Qwen 2.5, [`scripts/qwen25-max-tool-call-proxy.py`](scripts/qwen25-max-tool-call-proxy.py) starts automatically (OCR → `:8001` proxy → MAX `:8000`).
+It injects a short tool-use policy, promotes near-miss tool text into structured calls, rewrites bad paths, and short-circuits OCR’s weak review filter so tiny models do not veto real findings into a false LGTM.
+External `llm_url` endpoints skip the proxy.
+Outcome gates still fail the job on incomplete reviews (e.g. `review_item_failed`, tool errors with no comments) instead of posting a false LGTM.

+**Roadmap.** When stronger models become usable on CPU under MAX (quantization, larger hosted runners, or better open weights in the chain), we will promote them in [`config/models.cpu.json`](config/models.cpu.json) and shrink or drop Qwen2.5-specific proxy workarounds.
+For production-quality reviews today, prefer `llm_url` with a tool-capable hosted model.

 ## Pinned versions